Most buyers who earn $70,000 a year can qualify for houses priced between $210,000 and $290,000.

 How much house can I afford with a $70K a year salary?

-A $70K annual salary translates to $5,833 in monthly gross income, which forms the foundation for mortgage calculations.
-Lenders typically apply the 28/36 rule: your housing payment shouldn't exceed 28% of gross monthly income, while total monthly debts shouldn't surpass 36%.
+A $70K annual salary translates to $5,833 in monthly gross income, which becomes the foundation for mortgage calculations.
+Lenders may apply the 28/36 rule: your housing payment shouldn't exceed 28% of gross monthly income, while total monthly debts shouldn't surpass 36%.

 With your $5,833 monthly income, this means keeping your mortgage payment under $1,633 and total debt payments below $2,100.
 These thresholds determine your buying power within that $210,000 to $290,000 range.

-Your credit score, existing debts, and down payment size determine where you land within this spectrum.
-A buyer with excellent credit, minimal debt, and 20% down might comfortably afford a $280,000-$290,000 home.
-Someone with higher monthly obligations or a smaller down payment might find their sweet spot closer to $210,000-$250,000.
+Your credit score, existing debts, and down payment size help decide where you land within this spectrum.
+A buyer with excellent credit, minimal debt, and 20% down might comfortably afford a $280,000 to $290,000 home.
+Someone with higher monthly obligations or a smaller down payment might find their sweet spot closer to $210,000 to $230,000.

 Examples of home affordability with a $70K salary